emilymcdaniel/Election_Analysis/README.md

 # An Analysis of an Election Using Python
-An review of the election results by County & Candidate
+A review of the election results by County & Candidate
 ---
 ---
 # Election Analysis